| Melbourne — loading...

 Best for: Daytime coffee that transitions to evening drinks

-Hard Rubbish functions as a proper cafe in the morning and early afternoon, with a coffee program that’s well-suited to its casual, eclectic atmosphere.
-The espresso is good, the environment is interesting, and the transition from coffee to craft beer in the late afternoon is one of Preston’s more charming rhythms.
+Hard Rubbish functions as a proper cafe in the morning and early afternoon, with a coffee program well-suited to its casual, eclectic atmosphere.
+The transition from coffee to craft beer in the late afternoon is one of Preston’s more charming rhythms.
+If you like to start the day with a coffee and end it with a drink in the same place, Hard Rubbish makes that possible.

 Window Corner Cafe — Plenty Road area